14-Day Family Trip to the Cook Islands: Including Rarotonga and Aitutaki!

 Dining Recommendations

 This evening, make an experience out of your dinner with Tumutoa Tours!
-Join Rarotonga’s friendliest warrior to learn how to prepare your own “umukai”, a traditional Polynesian style of cooking.
+Join Rarotonga’s friendliest warrior to learn how to prepare your own umukai, a traditional Polynesian cooking style.
 And while you gorge on the fruits of your labour, sit back with the family for an amazing fire show.
 Learn more about the experience in the 10 Best Cultural Activities in Rarotonga & the Cook Islands.

 Otherwise, if you prefer to dine out again, check out The Food Guide to Rarotonga: Places to Eat & Food Tours for more dining recommendations.

-You have three full days to experience Rarotonga according to your family’s own style and preference, whether it’s relaxing by the pool all day or doing something more active.
+You have three full days to experience Rarotonga according to your family’s own style and preferences, whether it’s relaxing by the pool all day or engaging in something more active.
 Find out more about the latter in the list below!

 Things to Do on Rarotonga with Kids